Summit 2020 Frequently Asked Questions

 What kind of content can I anticipate at the 2020 Summit?

-The conference theme of “Resetting the World with Wellness” is a call to action for the $4.5 trillion wellness economy.
-The 2020 agenda will help shape the way wellness businesses, government leaders, and the medical and technology worlds develop more comprehensive and inclusive wellness concepts to remake the world post-pandemic.
-It also recognizes that the consumer mindset has undergone a “wellness reset” during the crisis: with wellness becoming a bigger focus in people’s lives and commanding a bigger share of wallet (even if that wallet may have shrunk).
+The conference theme of “Resetting the World with Wellness” is a call to action for the multitrillion-dollar global wellness economy.
+The 2020 agenda will be instrumental in shaping how wellness businesses, government leaders, and the medical and technology worlds develop more comprehensive and inclusive wellness concepts to remake the world post-pandemic.
+It also recognizes that the consumer mindset has undergone a “wellness reset” during the crisis: with wellness becoming a bigger focus in people’s lives and commanding a bigger share of wallet.

-Expect to explore the ways holistic and inclusive concepts could transform human life post-COVID-19.
+In-person delegates and virtual attendees will explore the ways holistic and inclusive concepts could transform human life in the future.
 The 2020 Summit will also feature the first Tech Innovation Pavilion, introducing companies that use digital platforms to provide solutions for the future of health and wellness.
 In addition, the Global Wellness Institute will release the first research report on the complex, multi-sector mental wellness category, identifying the rapidly emerging mental wellness product and service categories and the opportunities for incorporating mental wellness across other wellness segments.
 Delegates will also be able to explore the new concepts that bring wellness into the home and the ramped-up interest in the $134 billion wellness real estate and community sector, including a post-Summit (November 11–13) immersion experience on wellness real estate and communities at the pioneering, award-winning development Serenbe (right outside Atlanta), one of the first wellness communities in the US.
 Space is limited, and it’s only open to registered delegates.

 Thank You to the 2020 Global Wellness Summit Sponsors